tijlleenders/ZinZen-user-talk/_posts/2023-05-05-Meetings-considered-harmful.md

 #### 2. Discuss something
 **Discussing is a means to an end** - not a purpose in itself.
 If you want clarification on something that can't be answered in _a single_ message or a 2-minute voice chat - it's better to have a discussion with _exactly_ three people.
 One asks the questions, the other explains, the third observes - and intervenes if the discussion repeats itself or gets side-tracked.
 Make sure you ask the person with the authority to explain.
 #### 3. Decide something
 **Work decisions are made by the _one_ person responsible**.
-Giving your opinion to the person in charge of a certain decision doesn't require a meeting.
+Giving your opinion to that person doesn't require a meeting.
 A 'group decision' also does not require a meeting - only a vote per person delivered in whatever way is convenient for them.
 #### 4. Improve relationships, creativity and innovation
 _Seriously?_
 Let's just have fun!